allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 <img src="/part2/hyperparameter-optimization-with-optuna/trials_dataframe.jpg" alt="Dataframe">

-Next, visualize a history of optimization.
+Next, we show an example of visualization of a optimization history.
 To plot a history of optimization, we can use `optuna.visualization.plot_optimization_history`.
 We also put the validation accuracy of a baseline model as a reference.
 It shows that Optuna successfully found hyperparameters to achieve better performance.